harshabhat86/log4JS/README.md

  3. Try n make it async! (yes, in js)
  4. Option to save the log to a file (Export it real quick).
  5. Give an option for the user to check the values real quick.
 Like in browser consoles.

 ___
+##Disclaimer
+Please note that this is to be used only during Development.
+A Javascript loggger  during production doesn't make sense, unless you are using JS on server side.
+This is more like a quick debugging tool you see on your webpage.
+Saves your time.

+___